Summer Reading Assignment to be completed prior to the first week of class

 SUMMER READING DISCUSSION BLOG

-For each blog discussion, click on the picture, read the questions and follow the instructions.
+For each blog discussion, click on the link, read the questions and follow the instructions.
 Or, if you wish to start your own discussion about something else, scroll below and leave a comment or question.

 Want to discuss another topic regarding the summer reading with classmates and/or your teacher?
 Leave a comment or question below.
 Please use your real first name with last initial.
 NOTE: Poll comments should be left under the POLL, not here.